Geometric Scattering on Measure Spaces: Implementing the Manifold Scattering Transform from Point-Cloud Data

 We now construct a weighted graph.
-We let $K(\cdot,\cdot)$ be an affinitiy kernel such as
+We let $K(\cdot,\cdot)$ be an affinity kernel such as

-where in the above equation $\|x-x'\|_2$ refers to the Euclidean distance between two points in $\mathbb{R}^D$ and $\epsilon$ is a bandwidth parameter.
-Given this kernel, we define an affinity matrix $W^{(N)}$ and a diagonal degree matrix $D^{(N)}$ by
+where in the above equation $\|x-x'\|_2$ refers to the Euclidean distance between two points in $\mathbb{R}^D$ and $\epsilon$ is a bandwidth parameter.\footnote{Notably, our construction is sensitive to the choice of this bandwidth parameter.
+For more on this issue, we refer the reader to \cite{lindenbaum2020gaussian} which discusses some remedies to this sensitivity.} Given this kernel, we define an affinity matrix $W^{(N)}$ and a diagonal degree matrix $D^{(N)}$ by

 Given $W^{(N)}$ and $D^{(N)}$, one may then approximate $H^1$ by

 While the primary motivation of this method is to avoid computing eigenvectors and eigenvalues, we do note that \eqref{eqn: no evecs} may also be equivalently obtained from \eqref{eqn: h} by choosing $\mathcal{L}$ to be the Markov normalized Graph Laplacian $I^{(N)}-(D^{(N)})^{-1}W^{(N)}$ on $\mathcal{X}_N$ and choosing $g(\lambda)=1-\lambda.$